Consumer

 Source: Citizens Advice

-If you booked a flight that departed from Europe or was with a European airline, you might have rights under EU law if your flight is delayed or cancelled.
+If you booked a flight that departed from Europe or was with a European airline - and the flight was delayed or cancelled - you might have rights under EU law.

 Click here for more information.